mark-claypool/names-n-pics/README.md

 - pdfimages (to extract the images from the PDF)
 - xlsx2csv (to convert the Excel file to csv)
 - csvformat (to convert csv to tsv)
+- Latex (used by pandoc to create PDFs)
 - Latex caption package (for aligning figures, 3 per row)
 - Latex subcaption package (for centering names on figures)
 - convert (from ImageMagick, for padding figures that are narrow)